-In its final pretrial disclosures, a party asserting infringement shall reduce the number of asserted claims to a manageable subset of previously-identified asserted claims.
-As a general rule, the court considers a manageable number to be three (3) claims per patent, and ten (10) claims total if more than one patent is being asserted.
-Except upon a showing of good cause, including principles of proportionality applying to the need for pretrial discovery, a party opposing infringement shall not file a motion to limit the number of asserted claims until the later of resolution of dispositive motions or ninety (90) days prior to trial.
+In its final pretrial disclosures, a party asserting infringement must reduce the number of asserted claims to a manageable subset of previously-identified asserted claims.
+As a general rule, the court considers a manageable number to be 3 claims per patent, and 10 claims total if more than one patent is being asserted.
+Except upon a showing of good cause, including principles of proportionality applying to the need for pretrial discovery, a party opposing infringement must not file a motion to limit the number of asserted claims until the later of resolution of dispositive motions or 90 days prior to trial.

-In its final pretrial disclosures, a party opposing infringement shall reduce the number of prior art references-and any combinations thereof-to be asserted in support of anticipation or obviousness theories to a manageable subset of previously identified prior art references.
-As a general rule, a manageable number of references per claim is no more than three (3) references.
+In its final pretrial disclosures, a party opposing infringement must reduce the number of prior art references-and any combinations thereof-to be asserted in support of anticipation or obviousness theories to a manageable subset of previously identified prior art references.
+As a general rule, a manageable number of references per claim is no more than 3 references.
 A party opposing infringement must also identify how these references will be used, i.e., as anticipatory or in combination, against each asserted claim.
-Absent extraordinary circumstances, a party asserting infringement shall not file a motion to limit the number of asserted prior art references until the later of resolution of dispositive motions or ninety (90) days prior to trial.
+Absent extraordinary circumstances, a party asserting infringement must not file a motion to limit the number of asserted prior art references until the later of resolution of dispositive motions or 90 days prior to trial.